Clark International Airport: Motor vehicle

 The Subic–Clark–Tarlac Expressway (SCTEx) provides high-speed automobile access to the airport, with two exits: Clark North and Clark South interchange.
 Passengers with connecting flights at Ninoy Aquino International Airport in Metro Manila can either pay a toll to use Skyway, from North Luzon Expressway (NLEX), to NAIA Expressway connecting NAIA Terminals 1, 2 and 3 since December 29, 2020, or take NLEX which is linked via SCTEX, then passing through Epifanio de los Santos Avenue from Balintawak, Quezon City to Roxas Boulevard in Pasay, Roxas Boulevard from EDSA to the northern terminus of Manila–Cavite Expressway (CAVITEX) in Parañaque, and finally onto NAIA Road.

-Park and fly services are provided within the airport as well.
+Off-airport car park services similar to Park 'N Fly are provided as well.

 Public transportation

 For short-distance routes, air-conditioned jeepneys connect Clark to nearby Dau Bus Terminal in Mabalacat and SM City Clark in Angeles City, the latter of which offers in-town check-in services to passengers.
 From Dau, passengers can ride intercity buses leading to other cities and towns in Northern and Central Luzon as well as Metro Manila.
 Direct Premium Point-to-Point Bus Services (P2Ps) for long-distance routes are provided by four bus companies leading to Ninoy Aquino International Airport, TriNoma, and Robinsons Galleria in Metro Manila, Subic and Olongapo in Zambales, Dagupan in Pangasinan, and Vigan in Ilocos Sur.

 The airport will also be directly served by the Clark International Airport station of the North–South Commuter Railway, connecting the airport to the New Clark City in Capas, Tarlac, as well as Tutuban in Manila and Calamba in Laguna.
 The railway is scheduled to be completed by sometime in 2027.